courselabs/kubernetes/labs/pods/README.md

 kubectl get po -o wide
 ```

-> The second command uses the short name `po` and adds extra columns, including the Pod IP address
+> The second command uses the short name `po` and adds extra columns, including the Pod IP address.

 What extra information do you see in the second output, and how would you print all the Pod information in a readble format?